inxiti/configs/README.md

 # Configuration and Dot Files (Lorwyn)

-These are primarily for my personal systems Lorwyn, Shadowmoor, and Morningtide.
+These are for my personal systems Lorwyn, Shadowmoor, and Morningtide.